 Finally, an event hall and The Ando Foundation are located on the fifth floor.

-Fun Place to Visit
+Cup Noodles Museum is a Fun Place to Visit

 All in all, I had a great time at the museum, and I’m glad I went.
 You can easily tailor this attraction to your budget, wants, needs, and time available.

 I only had a small amount of time (about 1 1/2 hours, I think), so it was perfect.

 Currently, the cost is roughly $5 USD, so it is inexpensive too.